 Not only does Hamid draw upon the context of the World Trade Centre bombings.
 He also taps into deep-seated frustration that surrounds minority racial groups.
 Racial profiling was very evident in the 2013 case between George Zimmerman trial (2013) who was charged with second-degree murder of the black man, Trayvon Martin in 2012.
 The Hispanic defendant was deemed not guilty on the grounds of self-defence even though he pursued and shot the unarmed Martin.
 All six jurors were women; only one was of non-white or Hispanic origin.
 (Mr Zimmerman’s defence centred on the “stand your ground” laws that allow individuals to use deadly force to defend themselves.)

-President Obama offered no opinion on the not-guilty verdict but did discuss the poisonous affect of racial profiling: “There are very few African-American men in this country who haven’t had the experience of being followed when they were shopping in a department store.
+Former US President Barack Obama offered no opinion on the not-guilty verdict but did discuss the poisonous affect of racial profiling: “There are very few African-American men in this country who haven’t had the experience of being followed when they were shopping in a department store.
 That includes me.
 There are very few African-American men who haven’t had the experience of walking across the street and hearing the locks click on the doors of cars.
 That happens to me, as least before I was a senator.
 There are very few African-Americans who haven’t had the experience of getting on an elevator and a woman clutching her purse nervously and holding her breath until she had a chance to get off.
 That happens often.”

 Currently, the commitment to return to war in Iraq, shows once again the dangers of racial profiling as many Muslims attest to the fact that they are being associated with terrorists (this time with ISIS).
 On Q & A (ABC, Monday 22nd September), many Muslims in the audience expressed their concern at the rise in hate speech.
 One audience member told Tony Jones that she was being stalked by members of the Australian Defence League on social media.
 “They’ve called to slit my – the – my – my children’s throats and rape my dead ‘caucus’ on the side of the road.”
 Likewise, another Muslim, Asme Fahmi said, “A couple of years ago, as I was on my way to work, I was physically attacked by a man who called me “an effing terrorist”.
 Indeed, on the Australian Defence League’s website, one of its leaders Ralph Cerminara, says, “”They are putting that hijab on themselves, the same as a person would be putting a satanic star around their neck. “ He also said, “If Muslims have to die then so be it.
 It is us against them.”